Zuehlke/lego-agent/README.md

 - Is the server on the robot running (_run_server.py_)?
 - Was the IP of the robot correctly entered?

-If you can connect, but a specific sensor or actor is not working, check if it's connected at the right location.
+If you can connect, but a specific sensor or actor is not working, check if it's connected at the right location:

+- Left motor on Port C
+- Right motor on Port B
+- Head motor on Port A
+- Distance sensor on Port 4

-Optionally plug it out and in again or replace the cable.
+You can also try plugging a sensor/actor out and in again or replacing the cable.